 Some of the fundamental human rights treaties — such as the Universal Declaration of Human Rights, International Covenant on Civil and Political Rights and European Convention of Human Rights — also guarantee the right to a fair trial.

-The United States is the largest overall financial backer of international organizations, providing 22 percent, or $14.1 billion a year, to a sampling of 53 organizations given $63 billion a year from 2014 to 2016, according to a Brookings Institution survey this year.
+The United States is the largest overall financial backer of international organizations, providing 22%, or US$14.1 billion a year, to a sampling of 53 organizations given US$63 billion a year from 2014 to 2016, according to a Brookings Institution survey this year.

 "In the international society, questions of accountability are taken more seriously than they were a few decades ago," wrote Leiden University's Niels Blokker and Nico Schrivjer in a 2015 book, "Immunity of International Organizations."

 "It is considered to be less acceptable today," they wrote, "if individuals suffer from the activities of international organizations and do not have adequate remedies or cannot bring claims against these organizations with some chance of success."